 - Spectral optical coherence tomography

-- Anterior segment of the eye: imaging of the corneal structure, evaluation of lamellar keratoplasty, examination of changes in the conjunctiva, iris, monitoring of the size and growth intensity of small tumors
+- Anterior segment of the eye: corneal imaging, assessment of lamellar keratoplasty, examination of changes in the conjunctiva, iris, monitoring of the size and growth intensity of small tumors

-- Posterior segment of the eye: retinal imaging with the analysis of separate retinal layers, monitoring of subsequent changes in retinal thickness, diagnosis and monitoring of retinal edema and macula, diagnosis of congenital diseases
+- Posterior segment of the eye: retinal imaging with the analysis of separate retinal layers, monitoring of subsequent changes in retinal thickness, diagnostics and monitoring of retinal edema and macula, diagnostics of congenital diseases

 - Spectral optical coherence tomography with Heidelberg Spectralis (HRA + OCT)

 - Infrared images

 - Autofluorescence images of the fundus

 - Integrated spectral optical coherence tomography

 - Tomography of the anterior segment of the eye using the Pentacam system